chili-epfl/qml-imu/README.md

 "threshold" value and smoothly drop to 0 when the magnitudes drop below this threshold.
 This drop could be made sharp or extended in time by adjusting this threshold via `w_decay` and `a_decay`.

+### References

+[1] S. Sabatelli, M. Galgani, L. Fanucci, A. Rocchi, *"A Double-Stage Kalman Filter for Orientation Tracking With an Integrated Processor in 9-D IMU"*, Instrumentation and Measurement, IEEE Transactions on, vol.62, no.3, pp.590-598, March 2013

+[2] D. Jurman, M. Jankovec, R. Kamnik, M. Topič, *"Calibration and Data Fusion Solution for the Miniature Attitude and Heading Reference System"*, Sensors and Actuators A: Physical, vol.138, no.2, pp.411-420, August 2007